zhongminma/sre-incident-response/README.md

 Production-style incident investigation lab using OpenTelemetry, Prometheus, Grafana, Jaeger, PostgreSQL, and Kubernetes.

-This project simulates real production incidents and demonstrates how SRE teams investigate, identify root causes, and verify fixes with observability tools.
+This repository demonstrates how Site Reliability Engineers investigate production incidents using metrics, logs, and distributed tracing to reduce MTTR and validate system recovery.

 ## Target Stack